 Random Hot Deck Imputer#

-A method of imputation similar to KNN Imputer but instead of computing a weighted average of the neighbors' features, Random Hot Deck picks a value from the neighborhood at random.
-This makes Random Hot Deck Imputer slightly less computationally complex while satisfying some balancing equations at the same time.
+A method of imputation similar to KNN Imputer but instead of computing a weighted average of the neighbors' features, Random Hot Deck picks a value from the neighborhood randomly but sampled by distance.
+This makes Random Hot Deck Imputer slightly more computationally efficient while satisfying some balancing equations at the same time.

 Note: NaN safe distance kernels, such as Safe Euclidean, are required for continuous features.

 |1||k||5||int||The number of nearest neighbors to consider when imputing a value.|

 |2||weighted||true||bool||Should we use the inverse distances as confidence scores when imputing values?|